501(c)(3) Nonprofit · Iroquois, Illinois

 Tools & Materials

-Wire, pipe, panels, fittings, hand tools, safety gear — everything a student needs to learn by doing.
-In-kind donations welcome.
+Wire, pipe, panels, fittings, hand tools, safety gear — everything students need to learn and everything graduates take with them.

 Instructor Stipends